 A consultation is required before the implant placement surgery.
 During this appointment, the patient will meet Dr. Violi and go over the basics of the surgery.
 We will also take an x-ray at this time to determine bone density and if the patient is a likely candidate for an implant.
 Dr. Violi will answer any questions you, the patient, might have at this time, and after this appointment you can set up the following appointment for the implant placement.

-We also have another brand new technology recently available to us.
-The Sirona GALILEOS 3-d Diagnostic machine will allow Dr. Violi the most superior 3-d image quality available on the market by using only the lowest radiation dosage offered.
+The Sirona GALILEOS 3-d Diagnostic machine gives Dr. Violi the most superior 3-d image quality available on the market.

 By using the GALILEOS in routine procedures, it will offer efficiency in predicting the outcome of difficult surgeries.